GorokhovSemyon/TextClassification/README.md

 This notebook is devoted to the analysis different pretrained LLM models in text classification into 3 class (positive, negative and neutral).

 ## LLM Evaluation

+This notebook is devoted to the analysis BERT and DistilBERT models.